-- During 2024, we expect to spend between approximately \$180 million to \$200 million on capital expenditures.
+- During 2024, we expect to spend between approximately \$180 million to \$190 million on capital expenditures.
 Our future expenditures include certain environmental, health and safety upgrades; expansions and upgrades of our existing manufacturing and other facilities; construction of new facilities; certain cost reduction projects, including those described below; and certain information technology expenditures.
-We expect to fund capital expenditures with cash provided by operations. - During the remainder of 2024, we expect to make additional contributions to our pension and other postretirement benefit plans of approximately \$15 million. - On January 31, 2024, we completed the planned separation and acquisition of assets of SLIC, our joint venture with BASF and three Chinese chemical companies.
+We expect to fund capital expenditures with cash provided by operations. - During the remainder of 2024, we expect to make additional contributions to our pension and other postretirement benefit plans of approximately \$8 million. - On January 31, 2024, we completed the planned separation and acquisition of assets of SLIC, our joint venture with BASF and three Chinese chemical companies.
 The final purchase price of the acquired assets has been determined based on an asset valuation, which was completed in the second quarter of 2024.
-The acquisition of the assets was funded in part with HPS issuing a U.S. dollar equivalent note payable at closing of approximately \$218 million, which has been repaid in full as of June 30, 2024 using available funds at HPS.
-Upon liquidation of the joint venture, all remaining cash of SLIC, primarily resulting from the proceeds received by SLIC, will be distributed back to the joint venture partners.
-We currently anticipate that the liquidation will be completed in 2025. - On February 28, 2023, we completed the sale of our Textile Effects Business to Archroma, and during the first quarter of 2024, we finalized the purchase price valued at \$597 million, which includes adjustments to the purchase price for working capital, plus the assumption of underfunded pension liabilities.
-During the first half of 2024, we paid cash taxes of approximately \$8 million, and we expect to pay additional cash taxes of approximately \$4 million in future periods related to the sale of our Textile Effects Business.
+The acquisition of the assets was funded in part with HPS issuing a U.S. dollar equivalent note payable at closing of approximately \$218 million, which has been repaid in full as of September 30, 2024 using available funds at HPS.
+During the third quarter of 2024, we received approximately \$64 million of cash from SLIC, of which \$34 million was a dividend and \$30 million was an interim liquidating distribution.
+Upon the full liquidation of the joint venture, all remaining cash of SLIC, primarily resulting from the proceeds received by SLIC, will be distributed back to the joint venture partners.
+We currently anticipate that approximately RMB 300 million will be distributed as a liquidating distribution and return of investment upon full liquidation, which we anticipate will be completed in 2025. - On February 28, 2023, we completed the sale of our Textile Effects Business to Archroma, and during the first quarter of 2024, we finalized the purchase price valued at \$597 million, which includes adjustments to the purchase price for working capital, plus the assumption of underfunded pension liabilities.
+During the nine months ended September 30, 2024, we paid cash taxes of approximately \$10 million, and we expect to pay additional cash taxes of approximately \$3 million and expect to pay cash for contingencies and post-closing indemnifications in future periods related to the sale of our Textile Effects Business.
 See "Note 4.
 Discontinued Operations-Sale of Textile Effects Business" to our condensed consolidated financial statements. - During 2020 and 2021, management implemented cost realignment and synergy plans and, in November 2022, committed to further plans to realign our cost structure with additional restructuring in Europe, including exiting and consolidating certain facilities, workforce relocation to lower cost locations and further personnel rationalization.
 In connection with these plans, we have achieved combined annualized cost savings and synergy benefits in excess of \$280 million.
-Associated with these plans, we expect total cash costs of approximately \$297 million (including approximately \$59 million of capital expenditures) through 2025, of which we have spent approximately \$266 million through the second quarter of 2024 (including approximately \$41 million of capital expenditures).
-Of the remaining cash costs, the majority will be payments related to our restructuring in Europe, primarily for personnel who have exited as of the end of 2023 as well as capital expenditures related to our research and development footprint, which is included in our overall future capital expenditures projections. - As of June 30, 2024, we have approximately \$547 million remaining under the authorization of our existing share repurchase program.
+Associated with these plans, we expect total cash costs of approximately \$302 million (including approximately \$59 million of capital expenditures) through 2026, of which we have spent approximately \$272 million through the third quarter of 2024 (including approximately \$43 million of capital expenditures).
+Of the remaining cash costs, the majority will be payments related to our restructuring in Europe, primarily for personnel who have exited as of the end of 2023 as well as capital expenditures related to our research and development footprint, which is included in our overall future capital expenditures projections. - As of September 30, 2024, we have approximately \$547 million remaining under the authorization of our existing share repurchase program.
 Repurchases may be commenced or suspended from time to time without prior notice.